bitloops/blog/articles/design-to-code_workflow_challenges.md

 - **Optimize After Exporting:** Tools like TinyPNG, ImageOptim, or Squoosh can further compress and optimize images for web use.
 - **Responsive Assets:** Consider exporting images in multiple resolutions or using vector formats like SVG when appropriate to accommodate different device sizes and resolutions.

-This is where Bitloops’ Asset Extractor kicks in.
-Whilst there are some plugins that can automate parts of the export process, Bitloops offers a more complete [figma-to-react](https://bitloops.com/blog/how_to_convert_figma_into_react) solution by exporting all images at once, organizing them into respective folders, and generating various formats and sizes
+This is where automation helps.
+While several plugins can support export steps, teams should prioritize workflows that keep assets organized, versioned, and performance-ready as part of the repository lifecycle.

 ### Testing, Refinement and Deployment